jaweii/AutoPreview/README.md

   </v-layout>
 </template>
 <script lang="tsx">
-// Vite 2 uses React JSX by default, to use Vue JSX, you need to configure jsx in esbuild, and explicitly import h `import { h } from 'vue'` import { defineComponent, h } from "vue";
+import { defineComponent, h } from "vue";
 const Header = defineComponent({
   props: {  title: String }